duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 2.md

 	  logseq.order-list-type:: number
 	- In summer, southern Britain is warmer than northern Britain. **T** logseq.order-list-type:: number
-	- In winter, the west of Britain is milder than the east. logseq.order-list-type:: number
+	- In winter, the west of Britain is milder than the east. **T** logseq.order-list-type:: number
-- Follow-up
+- ### Follow-up
 	- Do you think there is any correlation between climate and the culture of a country?
 Support your answer, taking Britain as an example.
 - BRITISH HUMAN GEOGRAPHY
 - Lead-in
 - Search for the following information about the population of the United Kingdom and Vietnam according to WorldoMeters [1].